-The proposals seek to re-use a vacant commercial site.
-Government legislation seeks to encourage and enable conversions of vacant offices into residential use.
-Whilst the current proposal is not 'permitted development' in this respect, legislation clearly indicates the general acceptability of such proposals.
-The proposed development is seeking to make more efficient use of previously developed land a clear objective of the NPPF and local planning policy.
+The proposed development is seeking to make more efficient use of previously developed land, which is also a clear objective of the NPPF and local planning policy.
 This is also acknowledged in the Council's Supplementary Planning Document "Housing Density and Design" published in April 2006.

 Southwood Crescent currently forms part of the Southwood Business Park Key Employment Site (Core Strategy Policy CP8).
 Policy CP8 seeks to protect Key Employment Sites for employment purposes.
 The introduction of non B-class uses will be permitted where they would support, or not be detrimental to, the function and operation of the site.
-However, the Council's Key Employment Sites Study (2012) suggested the site could be released from B-class use.
+However, the Council's Key Employment Sites Study (2012) suggested the site could be released from Bclass use.
 In assessing the site's function and operation, the Study stated that units in this area are largely vacant and provide a type and nature of B-class use which did not appear to meet market requirements.
 The Employment Land Review (2015) subsequently endorsed this position in recommending the amendment of the Southwood Business Park boundary to remove the 4.1ha currently occupied by The Crescent office park (the application site).
 As a result of these findings, the Draft Local Plan: Preferred Approach (June 2015) identifies The Crescent as suitable for approximately 150 residential units with a target of 35% of homes to be delivered as affordable housing, subject to viability.
-The housing allocation has been carried forward into the Local Plan: Draft Submission (June 2017.
-The principle of residential development on this site is therefore considered acceptable.
+The housing allocation has been carried forward into the Local Plan: Draft Submission (June 2017).
+The principle of residential development on this site is therefore considered acceptable and, indeed, the applicants have clearly been encouraged to submit their planning application on the basis of the emerging planning policy changes.

 Objections have been raised on the basis that the proposed density (36 dwellings/hectare) is higher than surrounding existing residential development.
 Whilst surrounding residential development has a density in the range of 26-29 dwellings/hectare this does not give rise to material planning harm sufficient to justify refusal.
-The density without the blocks of flats on the railway boundary would be approximately 31 dwellings/hectare.
+The density without the blocks of flats on the railway boundary, which is the most densely developed part of the proposed development, would be approximately 31 dwellings/hectare.
 The fact that flats are being proposed on a portion of the site is not considered likely to have a harmful impact upon the character and appearance of the area.
-The proposed development is primarily of two-storey houses and there are no policies in the Development Plan which prescribe the density of development.
+The proposed development is primarily of two-storey houses and there are no policies in the Development Plan which prescribe the density or, indeed, height of development.
 It is considered that the density of development proposed is acceptable in principle.